Los Angeles

 REFRESHMENT REMINDER

-Our next meeting is Aug 7, 2025.
-First Name beginning B, K, D, and P please bring treats!
+Our next meeting is Oct 2, 2025.
+First Name beginning C, L, G, and S please bring treats!
 If you missed your month this is a great time to bring a treat to share.

 It is a collective effort that we provide refreshments for our members at the meeting!
 As you know, bringing refreshments to the meeting is a way to make our meetings more enjoyable and welcoming for everyone.